Major Groups > Gilled Mushrooms > Pale-Spored > Omphalinoid > Xeromphalina cauticinalis

 Description:

-Cap: Up to 2.5 cm across; convex to broadly convex or flat, often with a shallow central depression; bald; moist; becoming widely lined or pleated on the margin; orange-brown to yellow-brown, often with a darker center.
+Cap: 7–17 mm across; convex to broadly convex or flat, often with a shallow central depression; bald; tacky to dry; sometimes becoming widely lined on the margin; orange-brown to reddish brown or yellow-brown, often with a darker center.

-Stem: 2-8 cm long; 1-2 mm thick; more or less equal above a slightly swollen base; yellowish above, reddish brown to dark brown below; finely hairy or nearly bald above; base covered with rusty hairs.
+Stem: 1–3 cm long; 1–2 mm thick; more or less equal above a slightly swollen base; yellowish above, reddish brown to dark brown below; finely hairy or nearly bald above; base covered with orangish to rusty hairs.

 Flesh: Insubstantial.